-As temperatures in the Northeast hover above freezing, our Open Days program heads south to Jacksonville, FL, for warmer climes and the first weekend of its 2015 season.
-In addition to the Cummer Museum of Art & Gardens, four private gardens will be open to Open Days ticketholders on the afternoon of Saturday, March 28.
+As temperatures in the Northeast hover above freezing, our Open Days program headed south to Jacksonville, FL, for warmer climes on March 28 — the first of its 2015 season.
+In addition to the Cummer Museum of Art & Gardens, four private gardens were open to Open Days ticketholders on Saturday afternoon.

 The Garden Conservancy’s first garden visit in the South was held in 1994 in Charlottesville, VA.
 The tour featured three private gardens, including a terrace garden designed by landscape architect François Goffinet, and coincided with the Garden Club of Virginia’s 61st annual Historic Garden Week.